Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 It shouldn’t just be unique… It should add unique value.

-For example if your content is teaching people how to cook rice, it should show them a new way to cook rice and not the way every other article on the internet is showing them.
+For example, if your content is teaching people how to cook rice, it should show them a new way to cook rice and not the way every other blog post on the internet is showing them.
+Search engines are looking for something new and unique.

 Google used to tag content as:

 From a copywriting point of view, a lower reading level as close to basic as possible is advised for most websites.
-This makes your content accessible to the most amount of people.
+This will make sure your content & blog posts are accessible to the most amount of people.

 But depending on your niche this could change.